The One Maintenance Task That Most Golf Cart Owners Get Wrong

 Hot Weather — Increase Check Frequency

 Summer heat is the most demanding season for electrolyte management.
 Every 15°F increase in ambient temperature approximately doubles the rate of water consumption from electrolysis and evaporation.
-A cart stored in a garage in Phoenix, Arizona in July where temperatures reach 110°F is losing water at four or more times the rate of the same cart in a 75°F spring climate.
+A cart stored in a garage in Phoenix, Arizona, in July, where temperatures reach 110°F, is losing water at four or more times the rate of the same cart in a 75°F spring climate.

 In hot climates during summer months, check electrolyte levels every two weeks rather than monthly.
 Keep a gallon of distilled water accessible near the cart for easy refills.
-Never let the pack go more than three weeks without a level check during peak summer heat — the consequences of running a cell dry in 105-degree heat are permanent plate damage that shortens the pack’s life.
+Never let the pack go more than three weeks without a level check during peak summer heat—the consequences of running a cell dry in 105-degree heat are permanent plate damage that shortens the pack’s life.

 Cold Weather — Less Frequent But Still Required